 3. Prostate Cancer

 The symptoms of BPH and prostatitis are similar.
 This is why they’re often confused with prostate cancer.
-However, being diagnosed with BPH or prostatitis does not mean you
+However, being diagnosed with BPH or prostatitis does not mean you have prostate cancer.
+And, often the screening for these two disorders will determine if you do have cancer.

 Those at risk of this form of cancer include men above the age of 50, men of African descent, and those who have a family history of this kind of cancer.
 Men whose diets are high in fat are also at risk of prostate cancer.
 Don’t be afraid to ask your doctor about anything when you go in to get checked for an enlarged prostate.6